On climate change, Biden $3.5T plan making up for lost time

 “It’s about the livability of this planet,″ said Huffman, a progressive caucus member who said Democrats were “unwilling to just be steamrolled on that.”

 But Manchin has said he will not support a number of clean energy and climate provisions.
 As the powerful chairman of the Senate Energy and Natural Resources Committee, Manchin has vowed to protect jobs in his coal and gas-producing state and said the price tag for the Democratic bill is too high.
+Manchin said after the White House meeting he did not give Biden a new topline figure.

 Manchin and Sinema are not alone in raising objections.
 Seven House Democrats from Texas said provisions in the Democratic plan could cost thousands of jobs in the energy industry and increase energy costs for Americans.